 Writing Craft Workshops

 3 Rules You Must Never Break – At almost every conference you attend, there are often two conflicting statements: Writers must follow all the rules, or rules are made to be broken.
-The truth is writing is actually a mix of both.
-However, there are three rules which absolutely must never be broken if you are to be a successful author.
+The truth is, writing is actually a mix of both.
+However, there are three rules that absolutely must never be broken if you are to be a successful author.
 In this workshop, you will learn what those three rules are and walk away with the tools needed to apply them to your stories and writing journey.
+(Beginner)

 How’s My Writing: A How-to Hands-on Critiquing Session – Learn what a critique is, what it is not, why they’re important, how to give and receive a critique, and then apply that to an in-class critique session.
-Bring 2 pages full pages of your work to exchange with a partner for critique purposes. *only available in a group format*
+Bring 2 pages full pages of your work to exchange with a partner for critique purposes. *only available in a group format* (All levels)

 Picking the Write Fight – No matter what genre you write, your characters will face conflicts that lead to outright fights, whether verbal, physical, or even nonverbal.
 How you handle those fights will determine if your readers enjoy them or skim right over them.
 In “Picking the Write Fight,” you’ll learn who needs fight scenes and why, the three types, why readers skip them, the two purposes of a fight scene, and the nitty-gritty technical details of how to write a fight scene that will grab your readers by the collar and not let them go.
 This is a must-experience workshop for any author.
+(All levels)

 *While this workshop can be done in one hour, it is best done as a ninety-minute workshop.
+One hour focuses on physical fight scenes while touching on verbal/conflict scenes.
+The 90-minute workshop goes into greater depth on the verbal/conflict scenes.

 Plotting for Pantsers and Outliners – What is plotting?
 Why does it even matter?
 It all boils down to story structure.
 Understanding story structure is a crucial skill for every author.
 Even pantsers must adhere to it if they hope to be published.
 Yet, creating a story without a muddled middle or an anticlimactic ending takes diligent work and a thorough understanding of structure.
 Using the movie Shrek, we will break down the four-part story structure and how to apply it to plotting a book.
+(Beginner)

 *An expanded version of this workshop offers a chance for you to brainstorm a story as we work through the presentation.
 Two hours is preferred for this format.
-This is also the version available for individual purchase in my store.

 Themes and Spiritual Threads – Subtle and Substantive – Writers and readers alike are spiritual beings created in the image of God.
 Whether the stories you write are blatantly Christian or the quiet whispers that reach audiences most Christian Fiction won’t, your story is going to have spiritual threads that weave throughout your story because we write from a Christian worldview.
 But how do we write natural spiritual threads that are subtle but substantive and fit our target audiences?
 That is what this workshop aims to answer.
 Not only will you find practical applications but we’ll play with those applications during the workshop.
+(Intermediate/Advanced)

 World-building: A Multi-Genre How-to – No matter what genre of fiction you write, world-building is a key element in getting your reader into the story world.
 However, each genre has its own set of world-building needs.
 We’ll take a look at what those are, what to take into consideration, and how to build your story’s world in such a way that readers never want to leave.
 Participants will walk away with information and hands-on practice.
+(All Levels)

 Writing Effective and Essential Subplots – Subplots are not just storylines to add interesting dynamics to your novel.
 They are critical pieces that, when removed from the novel, completely alter the plot.
 But how do you create those subplots that are effective and essential?
 You weave them in like a French braid.
 Come prepared with your story ideas as we learn how to braid our subplots into one cohesive story that readers can’t put down.
+(Intermediate/Advanced)

 Business & Marketing Workshops